-It has been shown that people who attend the Katherine Hospital Emergency Department frequently have as a group very high rates of homelessness, poor health and alcohol addiction.
+It has been shown that people who attend the Katherine Hospital Emergency Department frequently have, as a group, very high rates of homelessness, poor health and alcohol addiction.
 It is also recognised that due to the enormous social and environmental challenges that these people face, accessing primary care in a holistic way is almost impossible.
 The KISP collaboration aims at helping vulnerable people who attend the local Emergency Department to get back on their feet again in a supported and carefully tailored case management program.

-The KISP aims and objectives is to dramatically reduce the recurrent presentations to the KDH, to improve the health outcomes of those clients identified and accessing support services and to build strong collaborative key-stakeholder frameworks to enable this model of care continues well into the future.
+KISP aims and objectives is to dramatically reduce the recurrent presentations to the KDH, to improve the health outcomes of those clients identified and accessing support services and to build strong collaborative key-stakeholder frameworks to enable this model of care continues well into the future.